This section contains articles specific to CRYENGINE's Audio Translation Layer (ATL) system.

 Please note that some of these articles are still WIP and content will be added/updated frequently.

 If you find information missing please let us know via the Feedback thread.

 What is the Audio Translation Layer (ATL)?

 The Audio Translation Layer (ATL) is an abstracting interface between CRYENGINE and an audio middleware such as Wwise, FMOD or CRI ADX2.
-With the ATL CRYENGINE allows an audio middleware agnostic approach to sound implementation with CRYENGINE assets.
-The Audio Translation Layer makes use of Audio Controls which are an abstraction of game specific events and values that need to be communicated to the audio middleware, which then uses this data to generate and manipulate audio in real time.
-CRYENGINE currently provides 5 Audio Control Types; Triggers, Parameters, Switches and their States, Environments and Pre-loads.
-For a more detailed description of the Audio Translation Layer and Audio Controls please look at the subsequent documentation.
+With it CRYENGINE allows an audio middleware agnostic approach to sound implementation with CRYENGINE assets.
+The Audio Translation Layer makes use of Audio Controls which are an abstraction of game specific events and values that need to be communicated to the audio middleware, which then uses this data to generate and manipulate audio.
+CRYENGINE currently provides 5 Audio Control Types; Triggers, Realtime Parameter Control's (RTPC's), Switches & their States, Environments and Pre-loads.
+For a more detailed description of the Audio Translation Layer and Audio Controls please look at subsequent documentation.